 Challenges, challenges, challenges.

 Since Greg was diagnosed with IBS, we have been faced with quite a bit of challenges of the food variety.
 Once his low-FODMAP elimination diet ended, we slowly started re-introducing foods to see what he can and cannot tolerate.
-He seems to be doing quite well in terms of eating some of the foods that are not considered to be low FODMAP, such as beans, apples and other items.
+He seems to be doing quite well in terms of eating some of the foods that are not considered to be low-FODMAP, such as beans, apples and other items.

 On the other hand, there are some foods that have not been tolerable.
 So far the main symptom-causing culprits seem to be products containing gluten, as well as certain dairy products with high levels of lactose and too much dairy in one day.
 Therefore, he has been mainly following a gluten-free/low-dairy diet and avoiding other of his known trigger foods.